 ET learned on Feb.
 6 that Smollett was officially back to work on the Empire set.
-ET has also learned that Smollett is healing well, as Fox put their support behind him at their Television Critics Association winter press tour.
+ET also learned that Smollett was healing well, as Fox put their support behind him at their Television Critics Association winter press tour.

 "First of all, on any situation like that, the first thing I’ll say is that my heart goes out to Jussie and everyone involved.
 It really is a tragic thing," the network's CEO, Charlie Collier, told reporters.
 "He’s an important and so talented member of the Fox family, and our heart goes out to him."